riveram12/MBR-responsive-portfolio/README.md

 ## Acceptance Criteria

-- GIVEN a webpage meets accessibility standards
-- WHEN I view the source code
+- Functional, deployed application

+- GitHub repository with README describing the project

+- Navbar must be consistent on each page.

+- Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.

+- All links must work.

-- THEN I find semantic HTML elements
+- Must use semantic html.

-- WHEN I view the structure of the HTML elements
-- THEN I find that the elements follow a logical structure independent of styling and positioning
-- WHEN I view the image elements
-- THEN I find accessible alt attributes
-- WHEN I view the heading attributes
-- THEN they fall in sequential order
-- WHEN I view the title element
-- THEN I find a concise, descriptive title
+- Each page must have valid and correct HTML. (use a validation service)

+- Must contain your personalized information. (bio, name, images, links to social media, etc.)

+- Must properly utilize Bootstrap components and grid system.

 ## Features

 List of features ready and TODOs for future development

+- Nav bar with fuctional links to may other webb pages (portfolio, aboutme page)
+- Used bootstrap to create a jumbotron and cards
+- added outside fonts
+- used a color scheme to bring a cohesive look to the webpage
-- Anchor links in nav bar to other sections of the page.
+- Anchor links in nav bar to about me section
-- Optimized SEO
-- added alt tags to all images
+- Added graphic elemts like backgroun images and porfotlio images
+- Created a contact me form
+- used a fixed footer to allow footer to scrool with page.
 - reformated/organized syntax

 To-do list:

+- Fix (margin-bottom) space bettwen footer and about me section
+- add more social media links
-- Add links to other pages in nav bar
+- connect my porfolio cards to other pages with my work.
-- more style
+- continue to edit and update the information/ style of pages.

 ## Status

-Project is: _in progress_ other features can be added to make website more dynamic an dinteractive
+Project is: _in progress_ other features can be added to make website more dynamic and interactive

 ## Sources